 Black hair, due to its dry condition requires special care.
-The best techniques for minimizing breakage and promoting healthy growth have been outlined in this article.
+The best techniques for minimizing breakage and promoting healthy growth have been outlined in this report.

-Shampoo weekly with a gentle product like ESSENTIOUS Exonerate Gentle Shampoo.
+Shampoo weekly with a gentle product like Hairfinity Gentle Cleanse Shampoo.
 Most people should only shampoo and rinse once.
 Repeating may cause excessive dryness, which can ultimately lead to breakage.
 While washing, massage your scalp.
 This will reawaken sleeping follicles and promote thicker healthier hair.

 Like the protein treatment, the moisture treatment should be applied with an applicator brush paying close attention to the ends.
 Cover with a plastic cap and apply heat with a hooded dryer (medium heat) for 15 minutes.
 Once again, do not try to substitute the hooded dryer with a blow dryer.
 It will not have the same effect.
 If you have done a pre-shampoo treatment, you can skip the moisture treatment.
 In this case, you would apply your conditioner and leave for 5-10 minutes, then rinse.